mauricioaznar/personal-portfolio/content/articles/interviews.md

 <br />

-* What is the difference between null and undefined?
+### What is the difference between null and undefined?
 * undefined means a variable has been declared but has not yet been assigned a value
 * null is an assignment value.
 It can be assigned to a variable as a representation of no value

 <br />

+## React

 ## Excercises